li9com/learn-docker/lab05-managing-container/README.md

 ```

 This is useful in scripts.

 Note!
 We started a httpd container which is Apache web server.
-It is expected that the application answer is "It works"
+It is expected that the application answer is "It works".

 ## Deleting containers